forrazh/forrazh/README.md

   - Home Server on my Raspberry
     + You know, things like :
       * Hosting a website
-      * Hosting personnal emails
       * Maybe more IoT related things
   - Some sort of Grammarly / DeepL / GTranslate app...
 Sound like a fun project
-  - A Portfolio (maybe one day D:)
+  - A Portfolio or something like that (maybe one day D:)

 ## Miscellaneous